obiknows/places-unknown/content/pages/home.md

 # featuredImage: 'https://ucarecdn.com/159203d3-881d-4218-baa1-ca4427b48d0d/'
 subtitle: 'This is a nice description of what/why Places Unknown does/exists.'
 meta:
-  description: This is a meta description.
+  description: This should match the subtitle above
-  title: The Ultimate Gatsby Starter
+  title: Home
 ---
 Yellowcake is an opinionated starter project created by [Thrive Digital](https://thriveweb.com.au/) a [Gold Coast Web Design](https://thriveweb.com.au/) studio. to help you create lightening fast websites with [Gatsby](https://gatsbyjs.org) and [Netlify CMS](https://netlifycms.org).